SkylineCommunications/dataminer-docs/connector-help/connector_help/Wellav_UMH160R-IP.md

 ## About

-The UMH160R-IP driver was designed to monitor all the inputs and outputs of the device.
+The UMH160R-IP connector was designed to monitor all the inputs and outputs of the device.
 It can also read all the channels running in the device and there is a special configuration page where you can configure the channels.
-The connector is based on the Wellav UMH 160 IP driver, but supports DCF and uses better, updated code.
+The connector is based on the Wellav UMH 160 IP connector, but supports DCF and uses better, updated code.

 ### Version Info